 Upcoming dates to know

 Nearly 450 children participated this year in The Nutcracker.
 Divided into three different performances, each student in grades kindergarten, first, and second all perform a class dance.
 Principal dancers and back stage crew are chosen or volunteer from grades three, four, and five.
 It takes more than 150 parent volunteers to make this performance come to fruition.

-Welcome to Fine Arts Mini Experience for the 2015-2016 school year.
+Welcome to Fine Arts Mini Experience for the 2018-19 school year.
 FAME is a six-year cycle of fine arts lessons that focus on one artist and one composer for six lessons throughout the school year.
 Because no lesson is repeated throughout the six years, students never get the same FAME lesson twice.
-This is FAME I out of VI.

 Read and dream